-We generally intend to hold securities in unrealized loss positions until they recover.
-However, from time to time, we sell securities in the ordinary course of managing our portfolio to meet diversification, credit quality, yield and liquidity requirements.
-The aggregate fair value of securities sold at a loss during twelve months ended December 31, 2005 was \$159 million, which was 98.9% of book value.
+The Company generally intends to hold securities in unrealized loss positions until they recover.
+However, from time to time, the Company sells securities in the ordinary course of managing its portfolio to meet diversification, yield and liquidity requirements.
+The aggregate fair value of securities sold at a loss during twelve months ended December 31, 2006 was \$255 million, which was 99 % of book value.